-Evidence of microplastics was found at each of the five sampling sites from samples collected by the students using plankton nets (see Figure 2).
+Evidence of microplastics was found at all of the six sampling sites from samples collected by the students using plankton nets (see Figure 2).

 Figure 2.
-Evidence of microplastics was found at each of the five sites.
-From left to right these images show a microbead, a microfragment, and a microfilament of plastic collected from Swift River in Tamworth.
+Evidence of microplastics was found at each of the six sites.
+From left to right these images show a microbead, a micro fragment, and a microfilament of plastic collected from Swift River in Tamworth.

 Conductivity is a measure of the concentration of dissolved salts in water.
-Conductivity levels are not a concern to the EPA (Environmental Protection Agency) unless they rise above $500~\mu\text{S/cm}^2$ for rural areas or $1500~\mu\text{S/cm}^2$ for urban areas, according to Jill Emerson, GMCG's Water Quality Coordinator.
-For reference, seawater has a Specific Conductance of $55,000~\mu\text{S}$.
-NH DES states that conductivity levels in freshwater bodies across the state are rising, in general, mostly due to road salting, faulty septic systems and urban/agricultural runoff (NHDES, 2004).
+Conductivity levels are not a concern to the EPA (Environmental Protection Agency) unless they rise above 500 μ S/cm2 for rural areas or 1500 μ S/cm2 for urban areas, according to Jill Emerson, GMCG's Water Quality Coordinator.
+For reference, seawater has a Specific Conductance of 55,000 μ S. NH DES states that conductivity levels in freshwater bodies across the state are rising, in general, mostly due to road salting, faulty septic systems and urban/agricultural runoff (NHDES, 2004).
 While conductivity levels across all VBAP sampling sites remain low, conductivity levels at South River are slightly elevated and data shows a steady increase in the median annual conductivity in the South River over the past twenty years.
 Simple trend line analysis of historical data taken through GMCG's RIVERS program demonstrates that conductivity levels at this site are slightly increasing over time, likely due to road salting activities (see Figure 3).
 Figure 3.
-South River chemical and physical data trends from 2002 - 2022.
+South River chemical and physical data trends from 2002 - 2023.
 The analysis shows a steady increase in the median annual conductivity in the South River over the past twenty years.
+A dip in conductivity levels can be seen for 2023, this trend is seen across all RIVERS sites.
+The decline is most likely due to the high amounts of rain we received this year resulting in dilution of the salts.

-To bring this issue of slowly rising conductivity levels to the attention of Ossipee Watershed towns, GMCG has co-hosted workshops such as Green SnowPro with UNH T2 Center, NH DES and NH Department of Transportation to help train area road agents and plow drivers on efficient use/spreading of salt to help educate those on the front lines about the importance of not over-salting our freshwater ecosystems.
+While conductivity levels for 2023 reveal a decline, the state levels are still slowly rising.
+To bring this issue of slowly rising conductivity levels to the attention of Ossipee Watershed towns, GMCG has co-hosted workshops such as Green SnowPro with UNH T2 Center, NH DES and NH Department of Transportation to help train area road agents and plow drivers on efficient use/spreading of salt to help educate those on the front lines about the importance of not oversalting our freshwater ecosystems.
 New Hampshire's freshwater lakes, streams and groundwater are becoming saltier each year.
 The leading cause is the 400,000 tons of road salt applied every winter to our Interstates, state highways, town roads and other surfaces.
 Salt is toxic to aquatic life and plants, it corrodes bridges and vehicles, and when it accumulates in drinking water it jeopardizes human health.